Early Years Development Programme

 Do the drop-in sessions run during the day?
 Are they at specific times?

 The live drop-in sessions take place once a month (3pm on the day of the session).
-They are great opportunity to ask questions about the theme of the session or anything else you would like support with, as well as find out more about the programme and connect with other settings.
+They are a great opportunity to ask questions about the theme of the session or anything else you would like support with, as well as find out more about the programme and connect with other settings.

 Our monthly newsletters for professionals signed up to the EYDP share details of the up-coming sessions.
 Dates and subject matter are also listed in the EYDP portal.